 How Islamic Relief is Helping

 Sudan is the first country where the Islamic Relief family of organizations provided relief, responding to famine in 1984.
 Islamic Relief USA has provided humanitarian aid in Sudan as permitted by U.S. law.
 Responding to the recent flood emergency, Islamic Relief USA donors are providing comprehensive humanitarian relief.

 Here’s a breakdown of some of the programs that Islamic Relief has supported in Sudan:

 INTEGRATED PROJECT FOR WIDOWS AND ORPHANS IN BLUE NILE

 This program will provide training for small enterprise management and development, as well loan applications, screening, disbursement and repayment.
 Another component will improving educational access by constructing and equipment classrooms, providing learning materials, establishing school health programs, providing recreational facilities, and training teachers and PTA members.
 Finally, this project will include child protection awareness campaigns, the establishment of youth groups, and training programs on life skills.

 INTEGRATED EMERGENCY SUPPORT TO FLOOD AFFECTED POPULATIONS

-In the wake of destructive flooding, Islamic Relief USA donors are chlorinating water, building latrines and helping families meet their food needs.
-Cash-for-work initiatives are providing a source of income, and this project also aims to improve health in the affected areas.
+In the wake of destructive flooding, Islamic Relief USA donors helped chlorinate water, build latrines and helped families meet their food needs.
+Cash-for-work initiatives also provided a source of income, and this project helped improve health in the affected areas.